 Enrichment and Educational Seminars/Webinars

-TriHealth EAP offers a variety of seminars/webinars that are open to employees and family members of contracted companies.
-There are a wide variety of topics such as "Parenting Skills," "Teenage Alcohol and Drug Use," "Retirement Issues," "Successful Step families," "Dealing with Difficult People," "Communication Skills" and many more.
+TriHealth EAP offers seminars/webinars that are open to employees and family members of contracted companies.
+There are a wide variety of topics such as "Parenting Skills," "Teenage Alcohol and Drug Use," "Retirement Issues," "Successful Step Families," "Dealing with Difficult People," "Communication Skills" and many more.
 View a complete list of the seminars and locations that are being offered this year.

 Through Financial Assist, employees have access to free, telephone financial education on a variety of consumer issues.
-By calling TriHealth EAP's main number (513 891 1627 or 800 642 9794 toll-free), the employee can obtain basic information on important financial topics, such as budgeting, home-buying, life event planning, bankruptcy, foreclosure prevention, college fund planning, credit card debt, retirement planning, preventing credit card fraud.
+By calling TriHealth EAP's main number, 513 891 1627 or 800 642 9794 toll-free, the employee can obtain basic information on important financial topics, such as budgeting, home-buying, life event planning, bankruptcy, foreclosure prevention, college fund planning, credit card debt, retirement planning, and preventing credit card fraud.

-Through ID Recovery, the employee can receive basic education from a legal/financial consultant to support them in their efforts to resotre financial identity or avoid identity theft.
-Through this service, a employee can receive a free identity theft packet, to aid them in protecting their private information.
+Through ID Recovery, the employee can receive basic education from a legal/financial consultant to support them in their efforts to restore financial identity or avoid identity theft.
+Through this service, an employee can receive a free identity theft packet, to aid them in protecting their private information.